gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 Both work similarly and just differ in the failure domain the concepts are applied to.

-For more information, see the [High Availability Guides](https://gardener.cloud/docs/guides/high-availability/).
+For detailed guidance and more information, see the [High Availability Guides](https://gardener.cloud/docs/guides/high-availability/).

 ## Zonal HA Control Planes